html-validate/html-validate/docs/pattern.md

 - `lorem-ipsum-dolor-sit-amet`

 Matches strings with words separated by hyphen.
+Must start with a letter.

 ## `camelcase`

 - `loremIpsumDolorSitAmet`

 Matches strings with words the first letter of each word capitalized except the initial letter.
+Must start with a letter.

 ## `snakecase`

 - `lorem_ipsum_dolor_sit_amet`

 Matches strings with words separated by underscore.
+Must start with a letter.